Should you buy the Garmin Venu 2 or Vivoactive 4?

 Garmin Venu 2 vs. Vivoactive 4: Lots of similarities

 If you're trying to find the best Android smartwatch, you'll meet many options.
-Several brands are competing for this title, including Garmin's Venu 2 and Vivoactive 4 4.
+Several brands are competing for this title, including the Garmin Venu 2 and Vivoactive 4.
 These watches may share many similarities when it comes to basic health and activity tracking, but it's the differences that will affect your decision.

 If you want the newest model with all the latest features, the Garmin Venu 2 will deliver the experience you're looking for.
 Those who would rather save some money and don't mind a few missing features will likely prefer the Garmin Vivoacative 4.
 At the end of the day, both are great watches that offer an excellent wearable with solid fitness tracking.